sumit-raghav-06/Retail-sales-analysis/README.md

 - Consumer segment drives the highest sales but receives higher discounts, impacting margins
 ---
 ## 💼 Business Impact:
-- Prioritize inventory and marketing for Technology to maximize revenue growth
-- Prioritize Technology category for revenue growth
+- Prioritize Technology category for inventory, marketing, and revenue growth — it outperforms all other categories
 - Optimize discount strategies to improve margins
 - Focus on underperforming regions for expansion opportunities